Please note: this training takes place over two sessions on 21 January and 3 February and you must be available to attend both sessions.

 About the course

-This interactive training empowers you to navigate human responses with increased awareness and skill.
+This interactive training session empowers you to navigate human responses with increased awareness and skill.
 Trauma-informed practice is increasingly being recognised as a core competency that strengthens:

 - Legal strategy, judgment and decision-making